 If you'd like to have a glimpse into a home built by one of the leaders in tiny home builders, watch this video by Bantam Built Homes.
-Their motto is to build a tiny home "with the integrity of a custom house while incorporating the function of a RV travel trailer."
-As you see the craftsmanship that went into this build, it's easy to understand why their homes are so popular.
+The company's motto is to build a tiny home "with the integrity of a custom house while incorporating the function of a RV travel trailer."
+As you see the craftsmanship that went into this build, it's easy to understand why the homes are so popular.

-This 20-ft. single-story home is an Everest model.
-Bob Clarizio is the founder and CEO of Bantam Built Homes and he's the one who's going to give us a tour.
+This 20-foot single-story home is an Everest model.
+Bob Clarizio, founder and CEO of Bantam Built Homes, leads the tour.

 Once you step inside, you'll see the kitchen on the left.
-Handsome shelves on the wall are good for displaying dishes or cookbooks.
-The wood-plank ceiling is a charming feature that is present throughout the home.
+Handsome shelves can display dishes or cookbooks.
+The wood-plank ceiling is a charming feature present throughout the home.

 A butcher block countertop surrounds the deep kitchen sink with dark fixtures.
 The beautiful trim continues throughout the room and ties it all together.
-The banquette seating in the corner is a great spot to drink a cup of coffee in the morning and enjoy the view through the kitchen window.
-Let's take a closer look at that banquette seat.
+The banquette seating in the corner is an inviting spot to drink a cup of coffee in the morning and enjoy the view through the kitchen window.

 This area is comfortable in so many ways.
-After you and your guests have finished dinner on the butcher block table, the seat can be converted into an additional bed.
+After the homeowner and guests have finished dinner on the butcher block table, the seat can be converted into an additional bed.

 The mini refrigerator matches the attractive white cabinetry under the sink.

-As Bob continues the tour by showing us the bathroom, note the tall cabinet behind him.
+As Clarizio continues the tour with the bathroom, note the tall cabinet behind him.
 It has large shelves for storage and a rod to hang clothes.
-Just beyond the cabinet is the door to the bedroom which we'll get to see later.
+Just beyond the cabinet is the door to the bedroom.

 The bathroom has a contemporary vanity, and the home's holding tanks accommodate the RV low-flush toilet.

-The large 3-ft shower has the same dark fixtures and wood-plank ceiling as the rest of the home.
+The large 3-foot shower has the same dark fixtures and wood-plank ceiling as the rest of the home.

-Back in the hallway, let's open the door to the bedroom.
+Back in the hallway, it's time to open the door to the bedroom.

 Inside, there is room for a full-sized bed.